The OneCity Trust Board

 Son of a Baker (Wilson’s the Bakers in Selkirk) he was brought up in a bakery and has a lifelong interest in the skills and trade.
 He is now the Deacon Convener of the Incorpration of Baxters (Bakers) of the City of Edinburgh.

-A former teacher of Computing in Midlothian, Donald was elected in 1999, as a City of Edinburgh Councillor, representing the Shandon Ward and has served on a range of Committees ever since.
+A former teacher of Computing in Midlothian, Donald was elected in 1999, as a City of Edinburgh Councillor, representing the Shandon Ward and has served on a range of Committees until retiring in 2022.

 In his free time, Donald enjoys science fiction, opera, antiques and history, and spending time with his wife Elaine, two grown up children and his two grandchildren.